We followed a human-centred, collaborative approach to meet the needs of the business and applicants for this summer’s Clearing campaign.

-Join us in January to watch prospective postgraduate students navigating the University website to find key information, and then prioritise the biggest issues we need to fix first.
+Join us in June to watch prospective students navigate the new tuition fees content to find key information, and then help prioritise the areas we should improve.

 When you launch a new website, you can’t help but feel a sense of protective affection for it, and an anxious wish that it will do well in the world.
 Here’s how we measured the new Tuition Fees site for search optimisation – and what we found.

 We’ll be joining web publishing and marketing colleagues from across the University on Wednesday 27 May from 3pm to talk about our recent work with the Fees Service, and also to share upcoming priorities.